flatlandchurch/mentorship-flatland-church/content/lessons/the-trinity.md

 ([Deuteronomy 6:4](https://www.biblegateway.com/passage/?search=Deuteronomy%206:4&version=NIV))

-## Can we say that the Trinity is just God revealed in different forms?

-No. When speaking of the Trinity, we do not wish to confound the Persons – meaning to make them into one person with no distinction – nor to divide the substance – to say that there are three wholly separate beings.
-In saying that the Trinity is God revealed in different forms, we would in fact be saying that there is only one Person, thereby confounding the persons and eliminating distinctions.

-\questions{Does the Trinity, or any Person of the Trinity, have a beginning or end?}
+## Does the Trinity, or any Person of the Trinity, have a beginning or end?

 No. All persons of the Trinity are co-equal and co-eternal, meaning there was never a time when any Person of the Trinity did not exist.